Cuba entry requirements for Cameroon passport holders

 May be checked

 Cameroonian passport holders need a visa to enter Cuba.
-You must apply at a Cuban embassy or consulate before you travel — there is no visa-on-arrival or e-visa option.
-Plan ahead, as processing can take several weeks.
+You must arrange this before you travel — there's no visa-on-arrival option.
+Plan ahead and get your paperwork sorted at the Cuban embassy.

 Entry requirements